fleetdm/fleet/docs/3-Deployment/2-Configuration.md

 This flag only has effect if `osquery_status_log_plugin` is set to `pubsub`.

 Add Pub/Sub attributes to messages.
-When enabled, the plugin parses the OSQuery result messages, and adds the following Pub/Sub message attributes:
+When enabled, the plugin parses the osquery result messages, and adds the following Pub/Sub message attributes:

 - `name` - the `name` attribute from the message body